 - Centers for Disease Control and Prevention at (404) 332-4559 - CU Medical Services Travel Clinic at (303) 492-5432 - The cost for vaccinations will vary depending on whether or you have the CU Gold plan.
-Contact Medical Services for information prior to any visit, and be sure to make an appoinment if you do intend to use their vaccination services. - Your program organization's pre-departure materials
+Contact Medical Services for information prior to any visit, and be sure to make an appoinment if you do intend to use their vaccination services. - International SOS at +1-215-942-8478 - Your program organization's pre-departure materials